cthae/Adobe-Launch-Debugger/README.md

   <summary>The dev plan and event log:</summary>
 * [ ] Release v1.10.
 * [ ] Implement Launch UI improvements.
+* [ ] Create an infrastructure around the codebase of the extension, introduce unit tests, look into CI.
+* [ ] Support for Mozilla FF.
 * [ ] Rename the content-script.js to something more interesting.
 It's visible in the console and can be filtered by.
 * [x] Release v1.09.1 To the webstore only.
 * [x] Fix a bug in custom logging, in event shortcuts for the data.__adobe.analytics usecases.